ultimate271/notes/sanderson/mistbornTFE06.02.md

 Elend turned back toward the mists.
 “We’re going to go turn ourselves in.”

+### Vin, captured, is taken to the lord ruler where lots of shit goes down.
+Tevidian is killed

+#### Vin is forced to swallow an unknown metal which drains her reserves
 Vin awoke to wetness.
 She coughed, then groaned, feeling a sharp pain in the back of her skull.
 She opened dizzy eyes—blinking away the water that had been thrown on her—and immediately burned pewter and tin, bringing herself